Grimrukh/soulstruct-blender/README.md

 Given the complexity of this add-on, bugs are likely.
 We appreciate your patience and encourage you to file bug reports.

-- **c4500 (Manus) in DS1R cannot be imported**.
-Manus appears to use some unique material types that aren't supported yet.
 - **Certain NVM files cannot be imported**.
 Some vanilla NVM files, such as `n0000B2A10.nvm` in Firelink Shrine, appear to contain invalid internal offsets that currently cause Soulstruct to raise an error.
 This is likely a harmless issue that will be more gracefully resolved in a future update.